 JB: The challenge for us as the fourth largest marathon in the United States is we have the smallest metropolitan area of all the big marathons.
 New York, Chicago, Boston, we will never be as big as the very biggest races, and Los Angeles and Houston and Marine Corps in Washington DC also have much bigger markets to draw from than Honolulu.
 So for a long time our second market has been Japan.
 But there have been changes in that market in recent years with the rise of new citizen marathons, and that’s created big competition for us.

 All marathons now have other events on race weekend.
-But if you have a half marathon you find that it begins to overshadow the full marathon.
-So we asked several years ago do we want a half marathon?
+But if you have a half marathon, you find it begins to overshadow the full marathon.
+So we asked several years ago, do we want a half marathon?
 And we decided to begin a new, not companion half marathon which we call the Hapalua which is in April.
 It’s now in its eighth year and it’s been very successful.
-We have over 10,000 runners at the Hapalua and it’s become another destiination event for Japanese runners.
+We have over 10,000 runners at the Hapalua and it’s become another destination event for Japanese runners.
 About 2500 of our Hapalua runners come from Japan.
 But that didn’t address the first week of December.